Bkishiyama/sdn-poison-guard/README.md

 ![Architecture Diagram](docs/sdn-fl-detector.drawio.svg)

 In tool 1, data is generated by local hosts and sent to the central server.
-IN PROGRESS - UPDATE and REMOVE when completed

 ---
 ### Core Components

 ![Tool 2 added](docs/tool2add.drawio.svg)

-Tool 2's has added programs to Tool 1
+Tool 2's is added to the architecture.

 ---